amantaya/grazing-interaction/docs/2022-08-01-12-55-01 Outline For Machine Learning Presentation.md

 Created: 2022-08-01 12:55:01

 1. Problem Statement
+	1. How do photos benefit rangeland monitoring?
+		1. What are we trying to learn or gain insight into with photos?
-	1. What problem/challenge are we trying to solve?
+	2. What problem/challenge are we trying to solve?
 		1. data management and analysis of large data sets
-	2. Why is this a problem?
+	3. Why is this a problem?
 		1. current methods take alot of personnel time (and therefore money) to process photos from camera traps
 			1. estimates for how long it currently takes to process photos
 2. Our Solution
 	1. Basics- how does it work? (keep it simple and very top-level, avoid jargon)
 	2. Output- what data does it generate?
 		1. examples
 			1. `output.json`